 1) On the layout preview in the layout tab, deselect and select the new order (the first that you click will be in the back/bottom of the stack).

 2) Just click and drag one of the overlaid features on the overlaid legend on the left of the plot.

 3) Hover the mouse over the overlaid legend and click on the number of selected populations/files.

 If the gated populations are overlaid the hierarchy of the gates will be restored on the overlaid stack (ungated at the bottom, parent population, daughter population, grandchild population on top).
 If another dimension without a hierarchy is selected as the overlaid one, for instance, FCS files, then when you click on the number of selected files, the order you use when selecting the files will be the order of the overlaid stack.
 In this case, you can also click and drag the name of the files in that menu to choose the order that you prefer.
 The dot size and dot shape can be configured.

 (The Illustration Editor configuration for colored dot plot overlays.
 As is the case with other dot plots within the Cytobank platform, the size and shape of each dot can be configured.
 Other relevant controls are shown, such as the X and Y axis settings)

-Get in touch with Cytobank Support if you need more colors or want to set custom colors.
+Get in touch with Cytobank Support if you need more assistance.

 Video Introduction to Colored Overlay Dot Plots